 Since recent times scientists have proposed a special name for especially large sinkholes – tiankeng.
 This could be translated from Chinese approximately as “heavenly pit” or “sky hole”.

-Tiankeng is giant sinkhole with vertical walls, at least 100 m deep and 100 m wide.
-Most often bottom of tiankeng is crossed by underground river, which is open to daylight only here.
+Tiankeng is a giant sinkhole with vertical walls, at least 100 m deep and 100 m wide.
+Most often bottom of tiankeng is crossed by an underground river, which is open to daylight only here.

 How tiankengs are formed?